 1 -Cut strip of fabric and Heat & Bond.

-2- Place fabric strip face down on ironing board.
-Apply bonding strip with bumpy side next to fabric.
+2- Place fabric strip face down on the ironing board.
+Apply bonding strip with the bumpy side next to the fabric.
 Line up edges and press using an iron without steam.

 3- Let that cool while you sew the pages.

 4- Take your cover sheet (card stock) and place paper stack on top of that.
 (I recommend testing your sewing machine to see how much paper it will handle) Most machines are able to handle up to 7-10 sheets.

 5- Fold your guide sheet in half and place it on the left side of the paper stack.
 Line up edges and paperclip in place.

 6- Take it to the sewing machine and sew along the edge of the guide paper.
 Backstitch at the beginning and end of the seam.
 Clip threads

 7- Starting from the top sheet, start folding the papers in over to make a center crease.
 Do one side of the notebook and then the other.

 You’ll notice that the inner pages will hang over a bit, no worries.

 8- Take the Exacto knife and using a ruler, slice off the excess paper.
 It will take several passes to cut through all the layers.